mattermost/docs/source/deploy/mattermost-changelog.md

  - Fixed some plugin settings with defaults not changing value.

 ### config.json
-New setting option were added to ``config.json``.
+New setting options were added to ``config.json``.
 Below is a list of the additions and their default values on install.
 The settings can be modified in ``config.json``, or the System Console when available.

 #### Changes to all plans:
  - Under ``ExperimentalSettings`` in ``config.json``: